-The thought-provoking and inspiring new feature documentary WATERSCHOOL, created by the UCLA School of Theater, Film and Television, in partnership with Swarovski, began streaming on Netflix on Wednesday, July 25 following screenings earlier in the year at the Sundance Film Festival, the World Economic Forum in Davos, Switzerland, at UCLA TFT during Oscar week and at the Cannes Film Festival in France.
+The thought-provoking and inspiring new feature documentary WATERSCHOOL, created by the UCLA School of Theater, Film and Television, in partnership with Swarovski, began streaming on Wednesday, July 25 on Netflix and is currently streaming in 193 countries and translated into 26 languages.
+The documentary screened earlier in the year at the Sundance Film Festival, the World Economic Forum in Davos, Switzerland, at UCLA TFT during Oscar week and at the Cannes Film Festival in France.

 WATERSCHOOL shines a light on one of the greatest issues facing mankind: safeguarding the continuing supply of fresh water.
 The feature documentary follows the stories of six girls and young women, living along the major rivers of the world, whose lives have been empowered and transformed by the Swarovski Waterschool educational programs.